 3. Chewing well prevents leaky gut: See above for how chewing feeds the happy, healthy gut bugs.
 When we are not feeding the "good" gut microbes to maintain a healthy and balanced microbial population, we can create an inflamed and irritated gut lining.
 This leads to leaky gut syndrome and contributes to many chronic, lifestyle related, health problems.

 Chewing IS yoga for the digestive tract, nervous system, and really your whole body.
-You know how I love, love, love yoga!
-My online course, Movement Magic, goes into the virtues of Yoga as your movement and healing tool.
+You know how I love, love, love my yoga.
+Type Yoga into the search bar, below, and I will inspire you with the many body, mind, and spirit benefits of a daily Yoga practice.

 5. Chewing food well means food is then swallowed in a liquid state this means your body, digestive tract, is better able to digest and pull the nutrients out of the food.

 Chew all food into liquid consistency.
-30-50 chews per bite or swag of food (Swag: I am thinking about smoothies, creamed soups, etc.)
+30-50 chews per bite or gulp of food (Gulp: I am thinking about smoothies, creamed soups, etc. that are gulped down without any conscious thought of actually chewing.)

-If food is already liquid take 20 to 30 conscious chews.
+If food is already a liquid or mushy consistency (soup, puddings, smoothies) take 20 to 30 conscious chews.
 If food is solid, take 50 conscious chews.